-- The reduction in tourism spend for 2020 is calculated to be £7.64bn in England (£9.7bn GB) - The 2021 forecast predicts a £5.23bn loss in tourism spend (vs pre-Covid-19 levels), which is 39% increase on 2020 performance - At least 7% of businesses have permanently closed on the coast - Prior to the latest lockdown two thirds of businesses were operating at less than 75% capacity - 53.7% of businesses say it will take more than a year before they can return to a profit. - 84.6% of businesses say ongoing Government support will make "a significant difference between survival and collapse" - Changes to business model: - 55% of businesses have reduced their staffing levels, 5% have increased their staffing - 59% planning to re-think the product and/or marketing proposition to aid recovery - The loss of the coach and groups market has already had a significant impact on coastal communities, while International Education, a key sector in many resorts, has been decimated. - Conferencing and Business Events are also a major concern for larger coastal destinations like Bournemouth, Brighton, Blackpool and Torquay.
+- The reduction in tourism spend for 2020 is forecast to be £8.27bn in England (£10.3bn GB). - At least 7% of businesses have permanently closed on the coast - Three quarters of businesses are operating at less than 75% capacity - 62.5% of businesses say it will take more than a year before they can return to a profit. - 68.4% of businesses feel ongoing Government support (beyond existing measures) will make "a significant difference between survival and collapse" - 33.8% of businesses are unsure about their survival until March 2021 - Changes to business model: - o 30.5% of businesses have reduced their staffing levels, 5.2% have increased their staffing - o 16.6% planning to open longer into season, offset by 12.5% reducing their season - 58.6% of businesses planning to re-think the product and/or marketing proposition to aid business recovery - The loss of the coach and groups market has already had a significant impact on coastal communities, while International Education, a key sector in many resorts, has been decimated. - Conferencing and Business Events are also a major concern for larger coastal destinations like Bournemouth, Brighton, Blackpool and Torquay.